Traffic accident cancels school at Mt Laurel Elementary - Shelby County Reporter

 FROM STAFF REPORTS

-NORTH SHELBY – A traffic accident in North Shelby County on Dunnavant Valley Road resulted in the cancelation of school for Mt Laurel Elementary on Friday, Aug.
+NORTH SHELBY –A traffic accident in North Shelby County on Dunnavant Valley Road resulted in the cancellation of school for Mt Laurel Elementary on Friday, Aug.
 14.

 The accident occurred around 7 a.m. and involved a motor vehicle and a power pole, causing the lines to fall across the road and an outage of power at the school.